yursky/art-of-text/blogPost.md

 # Author Style Transfer Using Recurrent Neural Nets (Blog Post)

+First, let me note the names of the entire team that contributed to the project: Mukundan Kuthalam, Yuriy Minin, Zohaib Imam, and Ram Muthukumar.

 For every paper that we mention in this post, we have a link to the paper denoted with a superscript number, so click on those if you would like to read the papers.
 Now if you would like a link to the GitHub with our model and datasets, look [here](https://github.com/yursky/art-of-text)

 ## Intro